hiki-t/aisf24_solo_project/_sources/intro.md

 ![alt text](img/exp1_1.png "Diagram1")
 <b>Diagram 1:</b> Visual summary of Exp1.
 This diagram is mainly for depicting the two model architectures and experiment designs (①-③) used in Exp1.
 Please ignore a number of neurons (circles), which are not correct.
-① At first, the one-hidden layer linear model with ReLU filtering trained to predict 0-9 digit classes with inputs of 28x28 pixel images.
+① At first, the one-hidden layer linear model with ReLU filtering trained to predict 0-9 digit classes with inputs of 28x28 pixel MNIST images.
 ② After trained the main linear model, an autoencoder model was trained with the trained 49 hidden layer neural activations to reconstruct the original 49 neural activations, bypassing through the smaller hidden layer (2 dim).
-③ After trained the autoencoder model, the same digit images were inputed into the main linear model, activating the 49 hidden layer neurons of the linear main model, which in turn activated the 2 hidden layer neurons of the autoencoder model, finally drawing the 49 feature representations in 2 dim.
+③ After trained the autoencoder model, the same images were inputed into the main linear model, activating the 49 hidden layer neurons of the linear model, which in turn activated the 2 hidden layer neurons of the autoencoder model, finally drawing the 49 feature representations in the 2 dim feature representation map.

 <br>